World Cup of Crisps: History

 The World Cup of Crisps was originally conceived on social media by Osman in January 2012.
 The inaugural edition had 32 types of crisp, with eight group winners qualifying for the quarter-finals, and the competition progressing further using a knockout system.
 Votes were cast on Twitter using the hashtag #wcocr.
 The second edition was expanded to include 48 types of crisp and three group stages before semi-finals and a final, and votes were cast using Twitter's new poll feature.

 Results

 2012 World Cup of Crisps

 Due to the lack of Twitter polls, no official numbers of votes were revealed in the first edition of the World Cup of Crisps.

 Group stages

 Entries in bold denote crisps that qualified for the knockout stages.

 Knockout stage

 2016 World Cup of Crisps

-The second edition began on Saturday 26 March and is set to conclude on Monday 28 March.
+The second edition began on Saturday 26 March and was set to conclude on Monday 28 March.
 The new Twitter poll feature automatically tallied the results, and during the semi-finals over one million votes had been cast.